Hudson Jet: Background

-Development issues
+Development

-The initial inspiration for the new small Hudson car was the 1950 Fiat 1400 sedan.
+The 1950 Fiat 1400 sedan was the source of inspiration for the new small Hudson car.
 Early clay models of Hudson's new compact car carried the name "Bee" in keeping with the automaker's Wasp and Hornet models.

-From the beginning, the Jet project was hampered by Hudson President A.E.
-Barit, 63 years old in 1953, who disregarded the suggestions of the company's stylists and other advisors.
+From the beginning, Hudson's president, A.E.
+Barit, who was 63 years old in 1953, hampered the Jet project.
+He disregarded the suggestions of the company's stylists and other advisors.
 For example, Barit insisted that the compact-sized Jet offer full-size car amenities.
-While designers attempted to form a car that was lower, wider, and proportionally sleeker to the dimensions of a smaller compact car, Barit would not back away from features such as chair-high seating for passengers, and a "tall" greenhouse with a ceiling that would allow riders to wear their hats while in the car.
-Barit also decided that the Jet's rear design would incorporate Oldsmobile-like high rear fender and a small round taillight design.
-The design was further changed to accommodate the personal likes of Chicago, Illinois Hudson dealer Jim Moran, whose dealership became the number one sales outlet for Hudson, accounting for about 5% of Hudson's total production.
-Moran fancied the 1952 Ford's wrap-around rear window and roofline, and Barit ordered a similar design for the Jet.
-The final result was that the Jet's styling closely mimicked the larger 1952-1954 Ford in many respects.
+While designers attempted to form a car that was lower, wider, and proportionally sleeker to the dimensions of a small compact auto, Barit would not back away from features such as chair-high seating for passengers and a "tall" greenhouse with a roofline that would allow riders to wear hats while in the car.
+Barit also decided that the Jet's rear design incorporates a high rear fender and a small round taillight design to imitate the Oldsmobile.
+The car's design was further changed to accommodate the personal likes of Chicago, Illinois Hudson dealer Jim Moran, whose dealership became the number one sales outlet for Hudson, accounting for about 5% of Hudson's total production.
+Moran fancied the 1952 Ford's wrap-around rear window and roofline.
+Consequently, Barit ordered a similar design for the Jet.
+The final result was that the Jet's styling closely mimicked the larger 1952 Ford in many respects.

 The strong unitized Monobuilt bodies for the Jet were produced by the Murray Corporation of America of Detroit.
-One of the reasons for outsourcing the production of bodies "was that Murray agreed to amortize the tooling costs over the production run, reducing the upfront investment" making the Jet possible because Hudson did not have enough resources to pay for the tooling costs.
+One of the reasons for outsourcing the production of bodies "was that Murray agreed to amortize the tooling costs over the production run, reducing the upfront investment," making the Jet possible because Hudson did not have enough resources to pay for the tooling costs.
+However, the complicated agreement with Murray included a cost-sharing that increased the prices Hudson had to charge for the Jet.
+For example, the 1953 base price was $1858 for the Jet while a Ford charged $1,734 for a full-size car and an equivalent Chevrolet was only $1,613.

+The new small car was powered by Hudson's new inline L-head 202 CID straight-six engine that produced 104 hp at 4000 rpm and 158 lb.ft of torque at 1600 rpm.
+The 202 CID engine was a re-engineered version of Hudson's 1932 "3x4.5" 254 CID I8, less two cylinders, de-stroked, and configured for full-pressure lubrication.
+The new I6 engine featured a forged steel crankshaft and shared with the I8 cast aluminum pistons with iron rings as well as floating connecting rods and solid lifters.
+It continued the flathead design at a time when the rest of the industry was moving to overhead valves.